projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

 Install Ubuntu (natively)
 *************************

-Ubuntu 18.04.1 LTS was used throughout this document, other versions such as 16.04 works too.
+Ubuntu 18.04.1 LTS was used throughout this document, other older versions such as 16.04 works too.

 * Download Ubuntu 18.04 from the `Ubuntu 18.04.1 LTS (Bionic Beaver) page